Video introduction: What is TMD, TMJ, how common is it and why is it associated with headache and migraine?

 11) Meditation: This and other relaxation techniques can produce a greater sense of self-esteem; help manage anxiety, stress, and control over one’s body.
 There is no strong evidence in the literature regarding its efficacy.
 Its use may be more beneficial to those with stress or anxiety-related causes.

-12) Muscle relaxants: These may be suggested by the physician to use modestly for a short period.
+12) Medications: Muscle relaxants may be suggested by the physician to use modestly for a short period.
 Caution should be exercised so as not to develop any dependencies or damage internal organs from excessive use.

-13) Medications: The drugs investigated for sleep bruxism were found in small and often experimental studies with short treatment periods.
+The drugs investigated for sleep bruxism were found in small and often experimental studies with short treatment periods.
 Caution should be exercised when interpreting these results.
 Due to a lack of quality of evidence, none of the below are recommended as standard treatments.
 On the other hand, a trial of one of these medications may be reasonable if the patient has more than one problem.
 For example, amitriptyline is frequently used for migraine prevention and might be a reasonable choice for someone who also suffers from bruxism.

 - Despite its seemingly positive initial findings, Levodopa is not considered a treatment.
-There is not enough reliable evidence, and an unknown clinical relevance and lack of further research supporting its use. [xiv]
+There is not enough reliable evidence supporting its use. [xiv]

 - Clonidine was found to have significant side effects which included morning hypotension, REM sleep suppression and dry mouth. [xv] An independent Cochrane review of Clonidine found no significant reductions in frequency of bruxism when compared to placebo. [xvi]